rocky-linux/documentation/en/rocky/8/guides/RL_rsnapshot_backup.md

 # Configuring Rsnapshot

 This is the most important step.
-One of the easiest mistakes to make here is to put spaces between things.
+It's easy to make a mistake when making changes to the configuration file.
 The rsnapshot configuration requires tabs for any separation between elements.
 A warning to that effect is at the very top of the configuration file.
 A space entered somewhere will cause the entire configuration-and your backup-to fail.
-The best thing is that the default configuration that comes with rsnapshot only needs minor changes to make it work for a backup of a local machine.
+For instance, near the top of the configuration file is a section for the `# SNAPSHOT ROOT DIRECTORY #`.
+If you were adding this in new, you would type `snapshot_root` then TAB and then type `/whatever_the_path_to_the_snapshot_root_will_be/` The best thing is that the default configuration that comes with rsnapshot only needs minor changes to make it work for a backup of a local machine.
 It's always a good idea, though, to make a backup copy of the configuration file before you start editing:

 `cp /etc/rsnapshot.conf /etc/rsnapshot.conf.bak`